Guy L. Coté: Career

-Coté was then sent back to England to run the NFB’s London office.
+Coté was then sent back to England to run the NFB's London office.
 He returned in 1955, just as the NFB was moving from Ottawa to Montreal.
 His filmmaking duties were light; he made one film in 1955, two in 1956 and none in 1957.
 Instead, he concentrated on archivism.
-Coté had been collecting cinematic material all of his life—film, posters, press clippings and books, writing in 1964 "It is interesting to collect books.
+Coté had been collecting cinematic material all of his life—films, posters, press clippings and books, writing in 1964 "It is interesting to collect books.
 But why make (a collection) like I did?
 Because it was necessary.
 I spent a fortune making this library.
-One day it will go...to a cinematheque”.
+One day it will go...to a cinematheque".

 Coté became involved with the Canadian Film Institute, the Professional Association of Filmmakers, the Knowledge of Cinema Foundation, the Canadian Film Club Federation and the Montreal International Film Festival.
-One of the festival’s founders was his boss at the NFB, Pierre Juneau, who placed him on the board.
+One of the festival's founders was his boss at the NFB, Pierre Juneau, who placed him on the board.
 Much of his time through the late 1950s was spent on organizing the festival, which would launch in 1960 and end, due to in-fighting, ideological differences and politics, in 1967.

 In 1962, the Canadian Film Club Federation created a film education committee called "Cognizance du Cinéma".
 In 1964, it became the Museum of Canadian Cinema, or Cinémathèque Canadienne, with Coté as its president.
-In 1968, the majority of its board members voted to center the institution’s activities around the interests of Quebec and re-name it Cinémathèque Québécoise.
-Coté strongly opposed this and resigned.
+In 1968, the majority of its board members voted to center the institution's activities around the interests of Quebec and re-name it Cinémathèque Québécoise.
+Coté strongly opposed this and resigned over the issue.
 But he was contractually obligated to sell his archival collection to the Cinémathèque, which took possession of it in 1970.
 The collection became the Documentation Centre at the Cinémathèque Québécoise.
 The Documentation Centre is now the Médiathèque Guy-L.-Coté and is one of the largest film reference libraries in North America.